Oysterclam/cp_generator/README.md

 Firstly, Mitani did not prove that the edge-removing procedure in step 3 would always succeed.
 We provide a simple extension of their method that always succeeds: First, by the handshaking lemma, there are an even number of odd-degree vertices.
 Furthermore, removing a path between two odd-degree vertices turns both of them into even-degree vertices while preserving the parity of all other vertices.
 Thus, by removing paths between pairs of odd-vertices, we will be left with a graph where all vertices are even-degree.
 This observation was made in conjunction with Matthew Li.

 Secondly, Mitani uses a brute-force search to find mountain-valley assignment which satisfies Maekawa's Theorem.
 We improve slightly upon this procedure, by adapting the procedure in [[Bern and Hayes 1996]](http://graphics8.nytimes.com/packages/blogs/images/BernHayes-1.origami.SODA96.pdf).
-Note that the procedure only proves the existence of a satisfying assignment, so we still need to do some search to find it.
-However, the search space is greatly decreased by this procedure.

 Here is what the tkinter interface looks like as of now: